 Putting land into an environmental scheme may not always be the best use of land, financially or from a wider strategic perspective.
-Carter Jonas works with landowners to understand their requirements and vision for their farm or estate and can advise on the right land use to match client expectations.
+Carter Jonas works with landowners to understand their requirements and vision for their estate and can advise on the right land use to match client expectations.

-Carter Jonas, with a nationwide team of experts in both rural land management and planning and development consultancy, is well placed to help both landowners and developers in navigating the intricacies of the various sources of income from natural capital both from the private and public sector particularly with regard to Biodiversity Net Gain.
+Carter Jonas, with a nationwide team of experts in both rural land management and planning and development consultancy, and valuation is well placed to help both landowners and developers in navigating the intricacies of the various sources of income from natural capital both from the private and public sector particularly with regard to Biodiversity Net Gain.